Civic intelligence infrastructure for the agent era.

 NYC Civic Intelligence Workbench

 The guided product experience for exploring NYC public records.
-Start with a map, address, building, district, organization, agency, license, or funding question and get source-backed answers tied to reusable identifiers.
+Start with a map, address, building, district, organization, agency, license, or funding question and get source-backed answers with reusable identifiers, caveats, and suggested next checks.

 Open the workbench →